ghiscoding/aurelia-slickgrid/README.md

 ## Contributions/Comments
 Contributions are very welcome, this is what the community is for.
 If you wish to suggest something and/or want to make a PR (Pull Request), please feel free to do so.

-## Use it, like it?
-You like and use this great library `Aurelia-Slickgrid`?
-You can always upvote :star: and/or contribute :)

 ## Like my work?
 If you like my work, you can also support me with caffeine :smile: